The Hebridean Sheep Society

 Membership is open to all who support the aims of the Society.
 Membership information can be obtained from the membership secretary: firstname.lastname@example.org or telephone 01908 611 092.

-Some weeks ago you would have received the forms to renew your membership of HSS.
-This is due by 31 October.
+Membership fees will be due by 31 October.
 Renewals after this date are treated as re-joining and so incur an additional joining fee.

 Please also remember to complete the Annual Flock Return – this is really helpful in letting us know how many Hebridean sheep are actually being used for pedigree breeding and cross breeding.